Obesity. “Underused drugs, only 2 out of 5 specialists prescribe them”. The first Guideline arrives from Ame-breakinglatest.news-Breaking Latest News

 “The trend towards underprescribing medicines – he explains Renato Cozzi president of Ame – demonstrates that the axiom ‘the obese patient is obese because he eats’ is still widespread, even among specialist doctors.
 In reality, obesity is not a lack of willpower or just bad habits, it is a real chronic disease that must be treated by evaluating all therapeutic options, including drugs and surgery”.

-To achieve the goal of greater therapeutic appropriateness, the first Guideline “Therapy of overweight and obesity resistant to behavioral treatment in the adult population with metabolic comorbidities” was published.
+To achieve the goal of greater therapeutic appropriateness, the first was published Guideline “Treatment of overweight and obesity resistant to behavioral treatment in the adult population with metabolic comorbidities”.
 Approved by the Istituto Superiore di Sanità, this Guideline was drawn up by AME, in collaboration with Adi (Italian Association of Dietetics and Clinical Nutrition), Sio (Italian Obesity Society), Sicob (Italian Society of Surgery of Obesity and Metabolic Diseasese) e Say (Italian Society of Gastroenterology and Digestive Endoscopy).

 “Using a rigorous methodology capable of guaranteeing the most objective systematic review of the scientific literature, the Guideline represents a new point of reference for all doctors who deal with obesity – he explains Marco Chianelli, coordinator of the Obesity and Metabolism Commission of Ame – the document, 373 pages long, is focused on pharmacological and surgical therapy in overweight and obese patients suffering from metabolic comorbidities.
 Physicians now have evidence-based guidance at their disposal, which gives precise indications on lifestyle changes, medications, surgery, to prescribe to patients based on age, sex, socioeconomic situation, body mass index and comorbidities present “.